CrossGen: Bankruptcy

 In 2003, CrossGen found itself in a scandal over freelancer payments, exposing systemic financial problems.
 As the news reached comics fans, sales were affected and creative staff, such as Gina Villa, Brandon Peterson, and Ron Marz, began to abandon the company.

 Some industry observers noted that the company's difficulties became apparent shortly after the Borders and Barnes & Noble bookstore chains discontinued stocking CrossGen's trade paperback collections, and returned huge numbers of unsold books for credit/refund, more than wiping out the publisher's optimistically low reserves against returns.
 In an interview with Marc Alessi on the Dollar Bin podcast, the root cause of CrossGen's financial collapse was said to be the result of a large decrease in the value of Perot Systems stock that was largely backing the company's financing.
-The financial plan was to lose money in the first six years before earning profits in the seventh year through movie and television deals.
+The financial plan was to lose money in the first six years before earning profits in the seventh year through film and television deals.

 In late 2003 the company restructured, selling MegaCon to show organizer Elizabeth Widera.

 CrossGen filed for bankruptcy in June 2004 and ceased publishing, leaving titles such as Sojourn, Negation War, Brath, and many others cancelled mid-story.

 In July 2004, Disney Publishing was interested in licensing CrossGen content but, upon discovering the company's bankruptcy, began seeking to acquire its assets instead.
 Founder Alessi loaned the company $75,000, but was unable to prevent the company's takeover.
-On November 15, Disney purchased CrossGen's assets for $1 million with plans to publish four prose hardcover novels based on writer J.M.
-DeMatteis and artist Mike Ploog's Abadazad.
+On November 15, Disney purchased CrossGen's assets for $1 million with plans to publish four prose hardcover novels based on writer J. M. DeMatteis and artist Mike Ploog's Abadazad.

 CGCreators.net was created to attempt to track the subsequent doings of various staff associated with the company.
 It has since ceased operations.

 As of 2008, various CrossGen domain names and URLs were held by cybersquatters.